Rukter

 The dual-channel strategy

 1. Marketplace for discovery -- low-margin SKUs to attract first-time buyers from the marketplace audience 2.
-Own website for profit -- premium products, bundles, and repeat-customer offers where you keep 95%+ of revenue 3.
+Own website for profit and retention -- premium products, bundles, and repeat-customer offers where you control the brand relationship 3.
 Cross-promote in packaging -- include a thank-you card with your website URL and a discount code (e.g. WEB10) for the next order

 Step-by-step: how to migrate marketplace buyers to your own site